scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 directory from which, the source code of the simulation will be pulled into.
 In the second case, pulling down the source code will be considered as a step in the image building process.
-This paper will provide an example of the first case and we recommand this case because using a remote source code pull can create some uncertanties regarding untracted changes on the source code.
+This paper will provide an example of the first case and we recommend this case because using a remote source code pull can create some uncertainties regarding untracked changes on the source code.
 The last four properties are the degree of reproducibility features.
 They are computed from all the records done in the project.
 We will explain later what they mean, how we compute them and why they are important.
 We also propose a